 We used ProteinModelerABC to identify the best-fitting substitution model, among the best-fitting empirical substitution model previously selected with ProtTest3 (Darriba et al. 2011) and the site-dependent SCS models implemented in ProteinModelerABC, in 10 protein families (Table 1).
-These protein families belong to viruses related with human diseases such as HIV-1 PR, HIV-1 gag, influenza NS1, SARS-CoV-2 endopeptidase C30 and 2'-O-methyltransferase, Ebola nucleoprotein and, the tumour necrosis factor (TNF) of monkeypox (Mpox) virus.
+These protein families belong to viruses related with human diseases such as HIV-1 PR, HIV-1 gag, influenza NS1, SARS-CoV-2 endopeptidase C30 and 2'-O-methyltransferase, Ebola nucleoprotein and the tumour necrosis factor (TNF) of monkeypox (Mpox) virus.
 We also explored the highly conserved intracellular signalling Toll-Interleukin protein domain, the squalene epoxidase and the mitochondria membrane translocase, all of them randomly selected but presenting a protein structure.
 We obtained the protein datasets from the PFAM (Mistry et al. 2021) and PROSITE (Sigrist et al. 2012) databases, presenting different sequence length (from 99 to 450 amino acids), sample size (from 8 to 128 sequences) and sequence identity (Table 1).
 Next, for every dataset, we aligned the sequences with MUSCLE (Edgar 2004) and obtained a consensus sequence that we used to identify a representative protein structure with SWISS-MODEL (Arnold et al. 2006) (Table 1).
 The simulation of protein evolution under site-dependent SCS models and the prediction of protein folding stability (free energy) require homology between the representative protein structure and the sequences of the dataset and thus, sites of the dataset without homology with the protein structure were excluded (the available SCS models cannot deal with indels in the protein structure).
 Next, ProteinModelerABC ran 10,000 simulations under each studied substitution model and under a prior distribution for the substitution rate that produces simulated data with a distribution of sequence identity that includes the sequence identity of the real data (Table 1).
 Indeed, following the previous section, we performed the prediction with the rejection estimation method and under a tolerance of 0.005.
-The goodness of fit analysis showed that, in general, the summary statistics of the real data fall within the summary statistics of the retained simulated data especially for the best-fitting substitution model (an illustrative example is shown in Figure S2, Supplementary Information).
+The goodness of fit analysis showed that, in general, the SS of the real data fall within the SS of the retained simulated data especially for the best-fitting substitution model (an illustrative example is shown in Figure S2, Supplementary Information).
 For all the studied datasets, we found that the Fitness or Neutral site-dependent SCS models fitted better with the real data than the empirical substitution model selected with ProtTest3 (Table 1).

-The user can run ProteinModelerABC on the command line or with the provided graphical user interface (GUI).
+The user can run ProteinModelerABC on local computers using the command line or with the provided graphical user interface (GUI) or on cluster computers.
 The computer simulations under SCS models can take several hours and depend on the sample size (see Table 1).
-Conveniently, the simulations can run in parallel (in both command line and GUI versions) on a multicore machine, reducing computer time (Figure S3, Supplementary Information).
-Concerning the substitution models, as expected the required computer time is higher (around Z times) for simulations under the site-dependent SCS models than for simulations under the empirical substitution model.
+Conveniently, the simulations can run in parallel (in both command line, GUI or cluster versions) on a multicore machine, reducing computer time (Figure S3, Supplementary Information).
+Concerning the substitution models, as expected the required computer time is higher (around 30 times) for simulations under the site-dependent SCS models than for simulations under the empirical substitution model.

 Discussion